activeadmin/activeadmin/CONTRIBUTING.md

 bin/rake
 ```

-The test run will generate a sample Rails application in `tmp/test_apps` to run the
+The task will generate a sample Rails application in `tmp/test_apps` to run the
-tests against.
+test suite against.

 If you want to test against a Rails version different from the latest, make sure
 you use the correct Gemfile, for example: